honza/honza.github.com/_blog/pages/resume.rst

 Personal
 ~~~~~~~~

 I'm originally from the Czech republic.
-I'm married to a Canadian and have two
+I'm married to a Canadian and have
-pre-school children.
+three children.
 When I'm not programming, I enjoy photography, movies and
 GeoCaching.

 **Blog** --- http://honza.ca